 - Bring an advocate with you (family, friend, or paid advocate) during the planning sessions with your physician(s) to take notes

-- Understand your insurance benefit design (what is and not covered) to help you make decisions - in addition, ask to be assigned a case manager
+- Understand your insurance benefit design (what is and not covered) to help you make decisions - also ask to be assigned a case manager

 - Organize your thoughts and be prepared for your doctor's appointments and bring a list of questions with you to your physician visits

-- Bring a list of medications and herbal supplements to physician visit
+- Bring a list of medications and herbal supplements to a physician visit

 - Do not begin a treatment regimen without fully understanding its the benefits and risks

 - Ask for copies of all of your diagnostic tests (including all x-rays, scans, pathology reports, lab tests) as you begin to organize your treatment organizer/file